 - Soak the bread in the milk.
-Carefully squish the bread so all the milk is out.
-I usually press it on a stainer to get as much milk out as possible.
+Carefully squish the bread so most of the milk is out.

-- In a large bowl, add the bread and all the other ingredients.
-Mix everything together and knead very well until the mixture is moist and fluffy.
-The more you knead the fluffier your meatballs will be.
+- In a large bowl, add the bread and all the other ingredients—season with salt and freshly ground pepper.
+Add the ouzo shot or 1-2 tsp ground aniseed.
+Mix everything and knead well until the mixture is moist and fluffy.

 - Cover with a towel and leave in the refrigerator for at least 30 minutes to allow all the flavors to incorporate together well.

 - Spread some flour on a plate.
-Mix the mixture in round meatballs.
-I like to use a small ice-cream scoop, about two tbsp size.
-Run them in the flour, shake of the excess and place them on a clean surface until all your meatballs are ready for frying.
+Use a small ice-cream scooper or a spoon or your hand and take about 2 tbsp of the mixture and shape it into a ball.
+Run ball in the flour, shake off the excess, and place on a clean surface until all your meatballs are ready for frying.

-- Using a deep frying pan add enough oil to cover 2/3 of the pan.
+- In a deep frying pan, add enough oil to cover 2/3 of the pan.
 Turn the heat on to medium-high.
-Fry the meatballs (in small doses), about 3 minutes on each side, until golden brown.
+When the oil is hot, fry the meatballs (in small doses), about 2-3 minutes tops on each side, until golden brown.
 Remove from heat and arrange them on absorbent paper to drain the excess oil.

 - I suggest mincing the onion pretty well.
 I use my food processor because my knife skills are not perfect for dicing veggies really small.
 You can also grate it on the large holes of a coarse grater.

 - If you don’t have ouzo, substitute with 1-2 tsp ground anise seeds or ground star anise.
 If none are available, omit them altogether.

 - You can use breadcrumbs if you don’t have bread; add about 1/2 cup of milk to increase the mix’s moisture.
 You can substitute ground pork with ground sausage, like a sweet Italian or hot Italian ground sausage to give a nice kick to the meatballs.